Considering a vacation in South Africa? These 10 reasons to go will get you to click the confirm button!

-With places to visit in South Africa such as the Kruger National Park, this is the perfect opportunity to experience the wildlife of South Africa and to see the big five in their natural environment.
+The famous Kruger National Park is a perfect opportunity to experience the wildlife of South Africa and to see the big five in their natural environment.
 To immerse yourself in this unique experience, you can stay in safari tents to remain connected to nature throughout your safari adventure.
 As well as seeing the big five on safari, you can visit sanctuaries operated by the Born Free Foundation that cares for lions and leopards that have been rescued from captivity.
 They also offer education about animal conservation.
 In South Africa, wildlife isn’t confined to national parks and safari experiences.
-If you head to Simon’s Town, just over the mountain from Cape Town, you can walk along the coastline of Boulder’s Beach and see 2500 penguins that have colonized the site.
+If you head to Simon’s Town, just over the mountain from Cape Town, you can walk along the coastline of Boulder’s Beach and see protected 2500 penguins that have colonized the site.

 2. So many activities and things to do in South Africa!

 3. Unique places to visit in South Africa

 South Africa boasts a number of stunning areas of natural beauty and some incredible landmarks.
-Table Mountain, Africa is, without doubt, the most recognizable of these landmarks, and ties in perfectly with a visit to the fabulous city of Cape Town, one of the best places to visit in South Africa.
-You can hike up table mountain, which takes between 90 minutes and two hours for the average person, but you can also take a cable car is available for those that want to take in the view.
-Once you reach the top, the views are incredible, stretching out over the city and the ocean.
-You may also catch sight of the dassies that scavenge around the mountain.
-One of the lesser-known places to visit in South Africa is the Valley of Desolation near Graff-Reinet.
-The biggest tourist attraction in the Camdeboo National Park, there are breathtaking views of piled dolerite columns against the backdrop of the plains of the Great Karoo, and down towards Graff-Reinet itself.
+Table Mountain, one of the most recognizable of these landmarks, is a must when you visit the famous city of Cape Town.
+You can climb up the mountain via Platteklip Gorge, which takes about 90 minutes for experienced climbers and two hours for the average person, but you can also take a cable car is available for those that want to take in the view.
+Once you reach the top, enjoy the incredible views and delicious local food from the Table Mountain Cafe and Restaurant.
+If you prefer hiking off the beaten track then you need to plan a visit to the Valley of Desolation near Graff-Reinet.
+The biggest tourist attraction in the Camdeboo National Park, there are breathtaking views of piled dolerite columns against the backdrop of the plains of the Great Karoo, and down towards the town of Graff-Reinet itself.

 4. Tuck into some South African food